 Health and wellbeing

-Our new Centre for Medicine helps to tackle health issues we face in Leicester, including diabetes and heart disease.
+Our new George Davies Centre helps to tackle health issues we face in Leicester, including diabetes and heart disease.
 We are already creating opportunities for local communities to get involved in research, trials and consultations about what we do in the future.

 Our work on tackling Leicester's air pollution is ground-breaking and we are already working in partnership with Leicester City Council on its Air Quality Action Plan (PDF).